-During the Master thesis the student familiarizes herself/himself with modern techniques and executes a research project under the guidance of a group leader within a Cancer/Inflammation research group of the Department of Medicine.
+During the Master's thesis the student familiarizes herself/himself with modern techniques and executes a research project under the guidance of a group leader within a Cancer/Inflammation research group of the Section of Medicine.
 This work requires designing and carrying out a research strategy, keeping a clear lab journal and data analysis.
 The Master thesis also includes a report written like a scientific article (summary, introduction, methods, results, discussion, references).

-2.2.4 Courses of the Cardiovascular and Metabolic Health option laboratory protocols corresponding to the theoretical principals will be applied under the instruction and supervision of experienced researchers.
+2.2.4 Courses of the Cardiovascular and Metabolic Health option

+The course Cellular immunology: theory and practice is a balanced combination between theory and laboratory-based practical activities.
+The students will elaborate themselves the basic principles of immune cell types, cell characterization, cell activation and function.
+In parallel, laboratory protocols corresponding to the theoretical principals will be applied under the instruction and supervision of experienced researchers.
 There will be emphasis on experimental design, leading to performing corresponding experiments by the students.
 The students will collect individual results for each experiment, to be used for statistical analysis and discussion.